 Spring-calving beef herds face nutritional challenges

-“Unless cool season grasses are available, this is a time of year where maintaining or gaining body condition on spring-calving cows is really quite difficult,” said Glenn Selk, Oklahoma State University Extension emeritus animal scientist and editor of the university’s popular Cow-Calf Corner newsletter.
+“Unless cool season grasses are available, this is a season where maintaining or gaining body condition on spring calving cows is really quite difficult,” said Glenn Selk, Oklahoma State University Cooperative Extension emeritus animal scientist and editor of the university’s popular Cow-Calf Corner newsletter.

 Warm season grasses have not yet begun to grow.
 What little is left of dormant grasses is a low-quality feed.
-Cows cannot, or will not, consume a large amount of standing dormant grass.
+Cows cannot – or will not – consume a large amount of standing dormant grass at this time year.

-“Cows may become deficient in energy if the only supplement is a self-fed, self-limited protein source,” Selk said.
+“If the only supplement is a self-fed, self-limited protein source, the cows may become very deficient in energy,” Selk said.
 “Consider the instructions that accompany self-fed supplements: They are to be fed along with free-choice access to adequate quality forages.”

-Another factor compounds the problem: A small amount of winter annual grasses may begin to grow in native pastures.
-These are the first tastes of green grass many cows have seen since last year.
+Selk adds there is another factor that compounds the problem.
+A small amount of winter annual grasses may begin to grow in native pastures.
+These are the first tastes of green grass many cows have seen since last summer.

-“The cows may try to forage these high-moisture, low-energy density grasses in lieu of hay or cubes that are more energy dense,” said Brian Freking, OSU Extension area livestock specialist.
-“The result can be loss of body condition in early lactation beef cows just before the breeding season is about to begin.”
+“The cows may try to forage these high moisture, low-energy density grasses, in lieu of hay or cubes that are more energy dense,” Selk said.
+“The sad result is the loss of body condition in early lactation beef cows just before the breeding season is about to begin.”

-Research conducted through OSU’s statewide Oklahoma Agricultural Experiment Station system shows body condition at the time of calving is the most important factor affecting rebreeding performance in normally managed beef cow herds.
+Research conducted under the auspices of OSU’s statewide Oklahoma Agricultural Experiment Station system shows body condition at the time of calving is the most important factor affecting rebreeding performance in normally managed beef cow herds.

-“Changes in body condition from the time a cow calves until she begins the breeding season can play a significant role in the rebreeding success story,” Freking said.
-“This appears to be most important to cows calving in the marginal body condition score range of four or five.”
+“Body condition changes from the time the cow calves until she begins the breeding season can play a significant role in the rebreeding success story,” Selk said.
+“This appears to be most important to cows that calve in the marginal body condition score range of four or five.”

-OSU recommends producers continue feeding a source of energy, such as moderate-to-good quality grass hay free choice or high-energy cubes until warm-season grasses grow enough to provide both the energy and protein lactating cows need.
+OSU recommends producers continue feeding a source of energy, such as moderate-to-good quality grass hay free choice or high energy cubes until the warm season grasses grow enough to provide both the energy and protein the lactating cows need.

-Oklahoma is the nation’s third-leading producer of beef cows, according to USDA National Agricultural Statistics Service data.
+Oklahoma is the nation’s fourth-leading producer of cattle and calves, according to USDA National Agricultural Statistics Service data.

-The Oklahoma Agricultural Experiment Station system and OSU Extension are state agencies administered by the university’s Division of Agricultural Sciences and Natural Resources.
+The Oklahoma Agricultural Experiment Station system and Oklahoma Cooperative Extension Service are the university’s two state agencies, administered by OSU’s Division of Agricultural Sciences and Natural Resources.
 Both are key elements of OSU’s state and federally mandated teaching, research and Extension land-grant mission.